Resources & FAQs

 What are the prizes and how are the awards decided?

 Please see each contest's "Details" Page for information about awards and monetary or non-monetary prizes, if available.

 What criteria are used to evaluate proposals?

 Please see a contest's background materials found on its "Details Page" to learn more about specific evaluation criteria.
-On the contest description on the contest homepage, click "read more" or "resources page."
+On the contest description on the contest homepage, click "read more" or "Details."

 How can I view judges' comments on my proposal?